azamb/docs-engineering-matrix/team.md

 #### Engineer 1

 - Actively seeks feedback through pull requests and pairing.
-- Effectively applies feedback received in their work and uses feedback as a tool for growth.
+- Effectively applies pull request and pairing feedback received in their work and uses it as a tool for growth.

 #### Senior